jhgaldino/brasileirao-2025-predict/readme.md

 - **Derived Features:** Includes derived features such as strength difference, form momentum, win rates, and scoring rates to improve prediction accuracy.
 - **Data Preprocessing:** Handles missing data and converts string-based percentage values to numerical format.
 - **Data Balancing:** Uses SMOTE (Synthetic Minority Oversampling Technique) to address class imbalance issues.
+- **Model Battle:** Compares the performance of different machine learning models (Random Forest, XGBoost) to select the best one for predictions.

 ### Data Sources
 - **Match Statistics:** Data scraped from Google Sports and other sources, stored in `dataset.json`.